 On Marimba Lumina: Electronic Percussion

-Like a traditional marimba (of the xylophone/vibraphone family) it is a melodic keyboard mallet instrument.
-But with it's unque technology and it's sophisticated implementation, it allows for more musical control than a typical electronic keyboard or mallet instrument--allowing the player to transcend the boundaries of your typical live solo or ensemble performance.
+Like a traditional marimba (of the xylophone/vibraphone family), the Marimba Lumina is a melodic keyboard mallet instrument.
+But with it's unque technology and it's sophisticated implementation, it allows for more musical control than a typical electronic keyboard or mallet instrument--allowing the player to expand the boundaries of live performance.

-Joel performs on Marimba Lumina Gold with Jack West and Curvature and Marimba Lumina 3.5 with the Paul Dresher Ensemble and Amy X Neuburg and Men.
+Joel performed on Marimba Lumina Gold with Jack West and Curvature and Marimba Lumina 3.5 with the Paul Dresher Ensemble and Amy X Neuburg and Men.

 Electronic percussion could be made from many different electronic input devices.
 Joel started his affair with electronic percussion by using "envelope followers" on analog synthesizers (like the Buchla 230 from the popular Buchla 200 and 200e series) connected to piezo elements that were glued to clothing and unusual strikable objects.
 Force Sensitive Resistors drive most of the MIDI percussion devices available through Alternate Mode Inc. Joel has also employed piezo-electric pickups with the K&K MIDI Master on his acoustic marimba.
 These technologies, though cleverly implemented, are more limiting.